 Small businesses sometimes struggle with new business development.
 It can be hard to balance the operational requirements to actually do the job, with the necessity to generate new business.
 Consequently, lead generation gets put on the back burner regardless of how essential it may be.
 So, in order to help SMEs focus on this key task, we’ve developed our Essential Questions Every Small Businesses Owner must ask about New Business Development.

 I had an interesting conversation with a prospective client recently.
 The end of the chat went something like this:

 ‘Unfortunately, we’ve had a tough last quarter so we can’t afford to spend on new business development at the moment

 Of course, this particular client could conceivably be masking the real reason for not going ahead.
 And you might perhaps argue that I didn’t do my job well enough to emphasize the value of lead generation.
 Yet we clearly demonstrated that, very recently, we’d delivered significant new business opportunities for another client that does exactly the same work in another part of the country.
 This demonstrated our credentials and a tremendous ROI.

-Whilst client retention is paramount, you just can’t rely on the status quo or trust to fate that new business will simply come in through your door.
+Whilst client retention is paramount, you just can’t rely on the status quo, or trust to fate, that new business will simply come in through your door.
 Things change.
 Buyers change.
 Buyer circumstances change.
-A steady flow of new business opportunities is crucial as a defense mechanism as well as an engine for growth
+Even your current customers change.
+A steady flow of new business opportunities is crucial as a defence mechanism as well as an engine for growth

 Now, of course, there is all manner of routes to market and ways to spend the hard-earned marketing dollar other than the telemarketing that we offer.
 Companies must select the methods most relevant for them.